seandenigris/XML-Parser/repository/XML-Parser.package/XMLElementNester.class/README.md

-This is a base class for element nesters.
+This is a base class for element nesters that are used by parser drivers to keep track of which elements are open while parsing.